holehouse-lab/soursop/docs/index.rst

 Quickstart!
 ==============
+*Update: Jan 2021*
+**CAMPARITraj** was recently restructured to homogenize a number of functions, as well as ensure future and backwards compatibility with `mdtraj` version 1.9.5.
+The anticipated release of `camparitraj` is soon

 *Update: May 2019*
 **CAMPARITraj** is currently still being finalized, so we do not currently recommend installation directly from the GitHub repository as tests, final code tweaks, and even major changes to the code-base are occurring constantly.
 However, in principle, assuming **camparitraj** is building, once downloaded from GitHub it can be installed via